ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 Run your client on a testnet first to help make sure everything is working correctly.
 [Running a Geth light node](/developers/tutorials/run-light-node-geth/) should help.

 You need to declare any client settings that aren't default at the start.
 You can use flags or the config file to declare your preferred configuration.
 Set of features and config syntax of each client differs.
 Check out your client's documentation for the specifics.

 Execution and consensus clients communicate via an authenticated endpoint specified in [Engine API](https://github.com/ethereum/execution-apis/tree/main/src/engine).
-In order to connect to a consensus client, the execution client must generate a [`jwtsecret`](https://jwt.io/
-) at a known path.
+In order to connect to a consensus client, the execution client must generate a [`jwtsecret`](https://jwt.io/) at a known path.
 For security and stability reasons, clients should run on the same machine, and both clients must know this path as it is used to authenticate a local RPC connection between them.
 The execution client must also define a listening port for authenticated APIs.

 This token is generated automatically by the client software, but in some cases, e.g. during pre-Merge testing, you might need to do it yourself.
 You can generate it by running:

 ```
 openssl rand -hex 32 > jwtsecret
 ```

 **Note that it is recommended to connect an execution and consensus client on a testnet only for now (e.g. Kiln) and await merge-ready client releases before replicating the process on Mainnet.**

-#### Running an execution client
+#### Running an execution client {#running-an-execution-client}

 This section will guide you through starting execution clients.
 It only serves as an example of a basic configuration, which will start the client with these settings: